 In 2016 Aaron launched the Authentic Audio Podcast.
-The podcast blends Calafato's signature storytelling and authentic conversation with diverse guests from the American Rustbelt and beyond.
+The podcast blends Calafato's signature storytelling style and authentic conversation with diverse guests from the American Rustbelt and beyond.

 In addition to his performance work Aaron currently serves as Spokesperson and Public Relations Director for University Circle United Methodist Church (An inclusive and progressive faith community in urban Cleveland, OH).